a0x8o/flink/docs/dev/connectors/kafka.md

 Rather, it tracks the latest version of Kafka at the time of the Flink release.

 If your Kafka broker version is 1.0.0 or newer, you should use this Kafka connector.
-If you use an older version of Kafka (0.11, 0.10, 0.9, or 0.8), you should use the connector corresponding to the broker version.
+If you use an older version of Kafka (0.11 or 0.10), you should use the connector corresponding to the broker version.

 ### Compatibility

 The universal Kafka connector is compatible with older and newer Kafka brokers through the compatibility guarantees of the Kafka client API and broker.
 It is compatible with broker versions 0.11.0 or newer, depending on the features used.
 For details on Kafka compatibility, please refer to the [Kafka documentation](https://kafka.apache.org/protocol.html#protocol_compatibility).

+### Migrating Kafka Connector from 0.11 to universal

+In order to perform the migration, see the [upgrading jobs and Flink versions guide]({{ site.baseurl }}/ops/upgrading.html)
+and:
+* Use Flink 1.9 or newer for the whole process.
+* Do not upgrade the Flink and operators at the same time.
+* Make sure that Kafka Consumer and/or Kafka Producer used in your job have assigned unique identifiers (`uid`):
+* Use stop with savepoint feature to take the savepoint (for example by using `stop --withSavepoint`)[CLI command]({{ site.baseurl }}/ops/cli.html).

 ### Usage